return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/nfp_net_common_c.rst

 Description
 -----------

-If MSI-X auto-masking is enabled clear the mask bit, otherwise clear the ICR for the entry.
+Clear the ICR for the IRQ entry.

 .. _`nfp_net_msix_alloc`: